anandijain/tinycnc/README.md

 todo:
 * microstepping and try the quieter drivers
+* redesign the rail holder parts so stepperx is on other side, the screws can actually be put in, and the rail actually gets fully surrounded, on the idler side, make a slotted section to more precisely control belt tension, also surround rail and make more rigid and so screws can actually be installed
+* try 2 sets of linear bearings on Y see if deflection improves
+* try to take a short video of it drawing using a rpi camera, I'm down to just hold it cuz I don't have a long enough cable
+* far out but could use the z axis to control rolling paper across
+* use a 775 spindle

+done:
-* add little metal clamps to hold paper down instead of using tape
+* add little clamps to hold paper down instead of using tape
 * make the pen holder even longer (closer to ground to improve deflection)
-* use a 775 spindle